Kyuri-Oji/AppDevProj/readme.txt

 19. Remove "this field is required" message on user edit
 20. Different checkout amount for different session ==> Need to add an hour section for booking
 21. Add error message for no search item found.
-22. Fix the issue of dynamic facilities for event creation
+22. Fix the issue of dynamic facilities for event creation ✔️ (11/2/23)
+23. Validation for all edit functions (IMPT)

 // Updates